contao/docs/docs/dev/guides/publishing-bundles.md

 ## Publishing to the Contao ecosystem

-If you've been following along so far, your extension is now technically compatible with Contao but you also want Contao users to be able to discover it.
+Your extension is now technically compatible with Contao but you also want Contao users to be able to discover it.
 In most cases, this means making the package discoverable in the Contao Manager search.
 A public version of this search index is available on [extensions.contao.org][extensions].